stefanspringer1/SwiftGuide/README.md

 ## Comparing Swift against Java/C# regarding "problematic" events

-This is an overview of "dangerous" operations (which could cause a program to crash), in comparison to Java and C#.
+This is an overview of "dangerous" operations or situations which could cause a program to crash, in comparison to Java and C#.
 (Even if your progranm does not crash, your program still might do unexpected things e.g. because of an unnoticed number-overflow.)

 - None of these systems can handle problems within a program caused by "memory hunger", overflow aborts (recursion level too high) or problems in the virtual machine or corresponding problems caused by compiler errors.
 - Apart from these points, "everything" can be intercepted ("catched") in managed code systems such as Java or C#.